mbeddr/mps-platform-docs/src/doc/docs/home/general.md

     - does not affect command line builds

-    **Option 3a**: Command line setup Task
+    **Option 3a**: Command line setup Task ({{ iets3() }})
     We usually have a `./gradlew setup` task in our projects that replaces your `.mps/libraries.xml`.
 When you want to change the project, you'll need to change the configuration of that command line setup task and rerun it.

-    **Option 3b**: MPS "Path variables" in Settings (deprecated)
+    **Option 3b**: MPS *Path variables* in settings (deprecated)

-    In the MPS setttings, I can configure path variables that can be used in my `.mps/libraries.xml` to pinpoint to the location of a target project.
+    In the MPS setttings, you can configure path variables that can be used in `.mps/libraries.xml` to pinpoint to the location of a target project.

-    They will only configure your MPS behavior and not affect the command line builds.
-So in most cases, you'll not want to use them and instead let your build script setup these files.
+    They will only configure the MPS behavior and not affect the command line builds.
+So in most cases, you don't want to use them and instead let your build script setup these files.

     {{ contribution_by('abstraktor') }}